- <div style="background-image:url(/live/image/gid/22/width/1600/height/300/crop/1/42259_header.rev.1522425160.png)"/>

 Digital Chicago: Unearthing History and Culture

-In 2015, Lake Forest College received an $800,000, four-year (2015-2018) grant from The Andrew W. Mellon Foundation to involve students and faculty in exploring specific at-risk or forgotten sites in Chicago’s history, through urban archeological digs, innovative digital humanities projects, and complementary coursework in a wide array of disciplines, including English, History, Art, Music, and others.
+In 2015, Lake Forest College received an $800,000, four-year (2015–2018) grant from The Andrew W. Mellon Foundation to involve students and faculty in exploring specific at-risk or forgotten sites in Chicago’s history, through urban archaeological digs, innovative digital humanities projects, and complementary coursework in a wide array of disciplines, including English, History, Art, Music, and others.

 Archaeological Field School

 Urban archaeologist and Assistant Professor of Sociology and Anthropology Rebecca Graff, the grant’s Chicago Archaeological Fellow, led an Archaeological Field School as part of Lake Forest College’s Access: Summer program in 2015.
 The dig took place at the Charnley-Persky House in Chicago, in partnership with the Society of Architectural Historians, one of several project partners.
 The course—SOAN 205: Archaeological Field School—offered a chance for students from Lake Forest College and other area schools to gain firsthand archaeological experience.

 The Digital Chicago grant supports the work of several Chicago Fellows faculty every calendar year of the grant (2015–2018).
 The Chicago Fellows hail from a variety of disciplines in the humanities and social sciences.
 During their tenure as Fellows, they develop course materials and digital products connected to a research project touching on the grant’s Chicago focus.
 Fellows share their research with the campus community through the Digital Chicago Seminar, participate in public panels and events, contribute to digital production, and connect their work with a broad community of students and Chicago-area residents.